-A doctor of nursing practice (DNP) is the highest degree an advanced practice registered nurse (APRN) such as a nurse practitioner, nurse anesthetist, clinical nurse specialist, or nurse-midwife can earn in the nursing field.
-It is the terminal degree for nurses interested in advanced clinical practice.
+A doctor of nursing practice (DNP) is the highest degree an advanced practice registered nurse (APRN) can earn in the nursing field.
+This applies to nurse practitioners, nurse anesthetists, clinical nurse specialists, and nurse-midwives.
 While registered nurses (RNs) are not required to earn a DNP in order to become an APRN, there is a movement toward making that the standard, spearheaded by the American Association of Colleges of Nursing (AACN).

-There are several reasons for that.
+There are several reasons behind the movement to require a DNP to become an APRN.
 First, the number of credits required to earn a master’s degree in one of these fields is often equivalent to the number required for doctoral degrees in other health professions.
 Second, quality and safety requirements are becoming even more critical in nursing and health professions, and the DNP provides a higher level of education and training in these areas.
 Third, nurse practitioners and other nursing specializations are being called upon to be educated in leadership, health care systems, and other organizational roles in the workplace.
 And finally, as the complexity of patient care increases, nurses need to know how to navigate these complex issues.

-The DNP also provides an opportunity to study leadership, evidence-based practice, quality improvement, interpersonal communication, and health care systems in a practice-focused manner rather than a research-based doctoral education.
-The American Association of Colleges of Nursing (AACN) published a fact sheet in 2006 which outlined the areas of study for DNP programs:
+Earning a DNP provides an opportunity to study leadership, evidence-based practice, quality improvement, interpersonal communication, and health care systems in a practice-focused manner rather than a research-based doctoral education.
+The American Association of Colleges of Nursing (AACN) outlines the areas of study for DNP programs:

 The DNP degree requires the completion of a practicum consisting of 1,000 or more clinical hours in a supervised setting.
 Master’s-prepared RNs may be able to apply up to 500 hours from their master of science in nursing (MSN) to their DNP clinical requirement.
 However, those with a bachelor’s degree in nursing must complete the full DNP practicum.
 In their practicums, nursing students work with practicing NPs and others in a professional healthcare facility such as a hospital.
 Many online NP programs also require students to visit campus one or more times to complete clinical intensives at the nursing school.